teambit/docs/docs/getting-started/document.md

 Head over to the Workspace UI to see our new section.
 ### Override the 'abstract' property
-The abstract property is automatically parsed from the code.
+By default the abstract property is automatically parsed from the code.
 To override it:

 ```tsx
 Overview.abstract = 'An imperfect button.';